craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Change first execution of loop control to be outside of the do-loop in `processLoop`.
+It will result in cleaner code.
+0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break.
+0. Embedded while loops.
+0.  `Do` loop
+0.  `For`,`ForOf`,`ForIn` loops
+0.  `Switch`

 0. `const widenedType = createRefTypesType(checker.getWidenedType(unwidenedTsType));` When `unwidenedTsType` is true, `checker.getWidenedType(unwidenedTsType)` is still true.
 0. replayables (set to inferStatus.replayables) should not also change the symtabConstraint.